SergRachevsky/homework/README.md

 ```
 In this case you will see name of every test with its result.

-3. Also you may run only any specific test with next command:
+3. Also you may run only specific test with next command:

 ```
 $ python3 -m unittest test_se_solver.TestSeSolver.test_not_a_se -v